 Fiddle Leaf Fig Care Tips

-Water once a month but when you do, soak it through thoroughly.
-Not giving it a good soak will cause the leaves to brown on the edges, especially if you live near salt water like we do.
+One of the most common questions I get about our FLF’s is how ofter should you water?
+I only water once a month but make sure to soak it through thoroughly.
+Not giving it a good soak will cause the leaves to brown on the edges, especially if you live near saltwater like we do.
+I’ve recently started using filtered water for ALL my plants to avoid brown spots on the leaves.

 Don’t move it.
 These plants prefer to be left alone in their indirectly sunny spot.